AdrianoR85/Stock-Manager-in-Flask/README.md

   - Loaded the configuration from the configuration class mapped by `config_name` with `app.config.from_object()`.
   - Loaded additional configuration from the config.py file using `app.config.from_pyfile()`.
   - Defined a basic route `'/'` that returns `'Hello, world!'` when accessed.
+- Creates the database instance.
+- Initializes SQLAlchemy with the app.
 - Returned the fully configured Flask application instance from the factory function.

 ### run.py